raphaelgatti/v2-ach-api-docs/source/includes/_fundingsrcs.md

 Parameter | Optional? | Description
 ----------|------------|------------
-routingNumber | no | The bank account's routing number. accountNumber | no | The bank account number type | no | Type of bank account: `Checking` or `Savings`. name | no | Arbitrary nickname for the funding source
+routingNumber | no | The bank account's routing number. accountNumber | no | The bank account number. type | no | Type of bank account: `Checking` or `Savings`. name | no | Arbitrary nickname for the funding source.

 ### Errors
 | HTTP Status | Message |